Pool Fence Regulations In Queensland

 Gates and Latches

 Gates must not open towards the swimming pool area and must also be self-closing and self-latching.
-In the case of gate latches, they should be located 1500 mm above the ground level on the minimum.
+In the case of gate latches, they should be located 1500 mm above the ground level on the minimum to comply with pool fence regulations.

 Cardiopulmonary Resuscitation Signs